beanworks/rex/README.md

 <img align="left" src="https://cloud.githubusercontent.com/assets/965430/13627896/af1cf03a-e582-11e5-8de9-ca4b62665a10.jpg">

-Rex is a command line based RabbitMQ message consuming and distribution app.
+***Not a T-Rex***

+Rex is a high performance and concurrent RabbitMQ consumer that forwards messages to another worker script.

 Rex connects to a RabbitMQ server, and listens to a queue for messages.
 When a new message arrives, Rex forwards the message to another CLI software specified in config, and waits for execution result.